 I’ve created Google maps with useful information on travel, architecture, historic sites, and landscapes in Asia.
 Most of the locations have been accurately marked on the maps so you can use them in conjunction with the GPS-enabled Google Maps app on your smartphone to travel with ease even without a local guide; zoom in to get detailed satellite images and nearby places.

-India, Nepal, Sri Lanka, Indonesia, Kampuchea (Cambodia), Myanmar (Burma), Thailand, Laos, China, Korea, Japan, Vietnam, Bhutan, Mongolia, America, Buddhist sites in Asia
+India, Nepal, Sri Lanka, Indonesia, Kampuchea (Cambodia), Myanmar (Burma), Thailand, Laos, China, Korea, Japan, Vietnam, Bhutan, Mongolia, America, Buddhist sites in Asia, Ancient Roads in Asia

 TRAVEL WITH YOUR SMARTPHONE